A martini glass filled with coffee

 Alcohol, on the other hand, does the opposite, at least at the physiological level.
 Instead of ramping things up, it slows the brain's functions by increasing its production of GABA (a neurotransmitter that has calming effects) and decreasing the production of glutamate, which would typically boost brain activity.
 While we might feel an initial rush of energy due to the effects of feel-good neurotransmitters such as dopamine (which is also triggered by caffeine), after a few drinks we might start feeling more relaxed or even a bit sleepy.
 It's as if alcohol is dimming the lights to create a more mellow or drowsy vibe.

-While the caffeine/alcohol combination might seem like the perfect balance to keep the night going, in reality, it's sending mixed signals to the brain and confusing the body.
+While the “coffee with liquor” combination might seem like the perfect balance to keep the night going, in reality, it's sending mixed signals to the brain and confusing the body.
 The caffeine is pumping up the jam, while alcohol tries to mellow things out.
 The result?
 We may feel more awake and less drunk than we really are, but our cognitive functions and decision-making skills are still very much impacted.
-We don’t feel as impacted as we actually are, which can have some serious consequences.
+We don’t feel as affected as we actually are, which can have some serious consequences.

 At a scientific level, this combo could spell trouble.
-Here’s why:
+Let’s explore the 10 main side effects of mixing the two.

 • Risk of overconsumption.
 Due to the muted sedative effects, there's a higher likelihood of consuming more alcohol, potentially leading to alcohol poisoning or other risky behaviors.